Become an approved solar retailer

 Register on the Solar Victoria Portal

-From 1 July, the Solar Homes Program is moving to a 'Point of Sale' model, which means that the customer should only be charged for the cost of the system minus any rebate and loan amount.
+As of 1 July 2019, the Solar Homes Program moved to a 'Point of Sale' model, meaning that the customer is only be charged for the cost of the system minus any rebate and loan amount.

-The Solar Retailer should then make a claim to Solar Victoria for payment of the rebate and loan amount via the Solar Victoria Portal.
+The solar retailer then makes a claim to Solar Victoria for payment of the rebate and loan amount via the Solar Victoria Portal.

 Registration on the portal is essential to ensure that your business is captured as an approved retailer for the Solar Homes Program.